nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 ### 3.4 Retracting presentations

 Clients can remove presentations from the list, e.g. when a care organization stops supporting the use case.
-To remove presentations of a credential subject the client MUST send an HTTP DELETE request to the service endpoint, where the body contains a Verifiable Presentation signed by the credential subject.
+To remove presentations of a credential subject the client MUST register a Verifiable Presentation as specified in section 3.1, with the following additional requirements:
-In addition to the validation steps specified in section 4, the presentation MUST conform to the following requirements:

 - it MUST specify `RetractedVerifiablePresentation` as type, in addition to the `VerifiablePresentation`.
 - it MUST contain a `retract_jti` JWT claim, containing the `jti` of the presentation to retract.
 - it MUST NOT contain any credentials.

-The content type of the request MUST be `application/json`.
-If the request was valid (regardless whether there were any presentations), the server MUST respond with a `201 No Content` response.

-Clients processing a presentation retraction, SHOULD remove the presentation indicated by `retract_jti` from its local copy of the list.
+Clients processing a presentation retraction MUST remove the presentation indicated by `retract_jti`.

 ## 4. Presentation processing